fenollp/propfolding/README.md

 #propfolding • [GitHub](//github.com/fenollp/propfolding)

-A parse transform that turns group calls to `lists:keyfind/3` and such into one-passes.
+A parse transform that turns blunt group calls to `proplists:get_value/2` and such into one-passes.

 For example, this code running in `4·O(N)` (where `N = length(Article)`)